Combos Browse all Suggest

 Creature — Human Scout

-Whenever a Land enters the battlefield under your control, investigate.
-(Put a colourles Clue artifact token onto the battleifled with ", Sacrifice this artifact: Draw a card.")
+Landfall — Whenever a land enters the battlefield under your control, investigate.
+(Create a colourless Clue artifact token onto the battlefield with ", Sacrifice this artifact: Draw a card.")

 Whenever you sacrifice a Clue, put a +1/+1 counter on Tireless Tracker.